jodaz/speedstudy/README.md

 - [x]  Read [Algorithms and Flowcharts](http://www.academia.edu/7857144/ALGORITHMS_AND_FLOWCHARTS) and then familiarize yourself with [Pencil](https://pencil.evolus.vn/) ... start flowcharting complex portions of your code logic as part of your documentation
 - [ ]  Book: Introduction to Algorithms by CLRS or [Algorithms](http://www.cse.iitd.ernet.in/~naveen/courses/CSL630/alpdf) by DPV
 - [ ]  Course: [Skiena's Algorithms Lectures - 2012](http://www3.cs.stonybrook.edu/~algorith/video-lectures/).
 Also in [Youtube](https://www.youtube.com/watch?v=ZFjhkohHdAA&list=PLOtl7M3yp-DV69F32zdK7YJcNXpTunF2b&index=1)
-- [ ]  **Currently in progress** Project: Complete all algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript.
+- [ ]   Project: Complete all algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript.
 - [ ]  Book: [Algorithm Design](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf) by Jon K., Eva T.
 - [ ]  Project: Complete all challenges from the [Code Jam Qualification Round 2015](https://code.google.com/codejam/contest/6224486/dashboard).
 Consider using another language besides of Javascript.
 - [ ]  Project: Finish all the Classic Puzzles from [Coding Game](https://www.codingame.com/)